 Sir Simon Rattle

 Sir Simon has made over 70 recordings for EMI record label (now Warner Classics) and has received numerous prestigious international awards for his recordings on various labels.
-Releases on EMI include Stravinsky’s “Symphony of Psalms” (which received the 2009 Grammy Award for Best Choral Performance) Berlioz’s Symphonie fantastique, Ravel’s “L'enfant et les sortileges”, Tchaikovsky’s “Nutcracker Suite”, Mahler’s Symphony No. 2 and Stravinsky’s “The Rite of Spring”.
-From 2014 Sir Simon continued to build his recording portfolio with the Berliner Philharmoniker’s new in-house label, Berliner Philharmoniker Recordings, which led to recordings of the Beethoven, Schumann and Sibelius symphony cycles.
-Sir Simon’s most recent recordings include Debussy’s “Pelléas et Mélisande”, Turnage’s “Remembering”, and Ravel, “Dutilleux and Delage” on Blue-Ray & DVD with the London Symphony Orchestra’s record label, LSO Live.
+Releases on EMI include Stravinsky’s “Symphony of Psalms” (which received a Grammy Award for Best Choral Performance) Berlioz’s “Symphonie fantastique”, Ravel’s “L'enfant et les sortileges”, Tchaikovsky’s “Nutcracker Suite”, Mahler’s Symphony No. 2, Stravinsky’s “The Rite of Spring” and Rachmaninov’s “The Bells” and “Symphonic Dances”, all recorded with the Berliner Philharmoniker.
+His most recent recordings include Berlioz’ “Le damnation de Faust”, Helen Grime’s “Woven Space”, Debussy’s “Pelléas et Mélisande”, Turnage’s “Remembering”, and Beethoven’s “Christ on the Mountain of Olives”, which were all released by the London Symphony Orchestra’s own record label, LSO Live.

-As of July 2019
+As of June 2021